Coronary Bypass Surgery

 Our Approach to Coronary Bypass Surgery

-Our cardiac surgeons and cardiac anesthesiologists have extensive expertise in the surgical techniques needed to safely and effectively perform coronary bypass surgery.
+Our cardiac surgeons and cardiac anesthesiologists have extensive expertise in the surgical techniques needed to safely and effectively perform cardiac surgery like CABG.

 In addition, we know that having open-heart surgery can be a life-changing procedure for you and your family.
 After your surgery, our cardiac rehabilitation experts are here to help with your recovery beyond your stay with us.